dossma/ebook-rename/README.md

 # ebook-renaming
-Renaming pdf and epub files according to their metadata entries
+This program renames your files by picking title and author from its metadata.

+_Example:_ `dafoe.epub` is being renamed to `Robinson Crusoe by Daniel Dafoe.epub`

 ## Motivation
 While people have a growing digital library, oftentimes the file names are messy and inconsistent.

 This program cleans up your files and you get a homogenous file name structure.

-## Summary
-This program renames your files by picking title and author from its metadata.

-_Example:_ `dafoe.epub` is being renamed to `Robinson Crusoe by Daniel Dafoe.epub`

 ## Procedure
 The program scans a directory for pdf and epub files.